theupdateframework/taps/candidate-tuf-versions.md

 TUF clients must make a few changes to support changes to the TUF specification.

-A client must keep track of its version of the TUF specification.
+In order to find compatible updates on a repository, a client must keep track of its version of the TUF specification.
 To do so, a global variable or other local storage option should contain the client spec version.
 For simplicity, this field should be formatted according to Semantic Versioning so that it can be directly compared to the spec version in root metadata.

 For compatibility, TUF clients may maintain old versions of the client that support previous spec versions.
 These old versions can be used if the client downloads metadata from a repository or delegated role that does not support the current TUF specification.
 To allow for this behavior, when a new version of the TUF client is implemented it may contain the ability to call certain functions from the old TUF client for parsing and validating metadata.